openoakland/clean-water/readme.md

 ## Participate

 This project is an evolving open source effort and your assistance is welcome.
 To collaborate join the #ca-water-challenge channel in the <a href="http://openoakland.slack.com">Open Oakland Slack</a>

+### Updating The CA Map

+On the landing page, there is a map showing the number of people affected by CA Congressional district.
+This is presently a png to optimize load time.
+If/when `leaderboard-ca-state-assembly.json` data is updated, this chart will need to be updated as well.
+To have the site regenerate the map drawing, simply change <a href="https://github.com/openoakland/clean-water/blob/2810a374f60bab366d018f5db627ab325571589b/docs/index.js#L11">this line</a> to "true".
+After that, the new map can be screenshotted/downloaded and used to replace docs/cali-map.png.